ppoiuy/spellcast-solver/README.md

 # spellcastsolver
 Word Finder for Discord's SpellCast Game

-SpellCastSolver is a tool designed to help you find valid words in Discord's SpellCast game.
+spellcastsolver is a tool designed to help you find valid words in Discord's SpellCast game.
 It provides a user-friendly interface for inputting letters, modifying tile values, and generating a list of the best words based on their value.

 ## How to Use